|Feature Article - August 1999|

 |That was pretty hard to follow.
 Let us draw you a picture of what he said.

-All the creatures in the diagram at the right appear in the fossil record at the roughly same time.
+All the creatures in the diagram at the right appear in the fossil record at roughly the same time.
 There isn’t any proof that one evolved into the other.
 They could just as easily have been separate species that had some coincidental similarities that evolutionists mistook for evidence of evolution.
 If they did evolve, then they had to have done it very, very quickly.
 So, not only is there a time problem between whatever came before Pakicetus to Pakicetus, there is a time problem from Pakicetus to Protocetus.

 |The only sensible conclusion, Simpson realized, is that evolution, especially episodes of large-scale, truly macroevolution, must occur much more rapidly than the gentler pace of typical evolutionary transformation that takes place after a group becomes well established.
 3 [italics in the original]|